Skip to content

 In addition to noun subjects and pronoun subjects, the previous rules apply also to adjective subjects and verb subjects.

-gani – hau. ~ gani es hau. – Singing is good.
+gani – bon. ~ gani e bon. – Singing is good.

-xulafa baca – mede baca. ~ xulafa baca es mede baca. – To teach children is to help children.
+xulafa baca – mede baca. ~ xulafa baca e mede baca. – To teach children is to help children.

 Action sentences

-For example, in the following sentence, the subject is mi 'I', the verb is vide 'see', and the object is tu 'you'.
+The normal word order in Pandunia is subject–verb–object (SVO).
+For example, in the following sentence, the subject is mi 'I', the verb is vide 'see' and the object is tu 'you'.

 mi vide tu. – I see you.

-If the words are arranged in the opposite order, the entire sentence will have the opposite meaning.
+If the words is put to the opposite order, the entire sentence will have the opposite meaning.

 tu vide mi. – You see me.

 When a sentence consists of a subject and a verb (SV), the role of the subject can be ambiguous.
-It can be either the agent or the patient.
-In such cases the interpretation of its role is based on probability.
-What is the most likely role that fits together with the situation that the sentence describes?
+It can be the agent or the patient of the action.
+Then its role is defined by the surrounding world.
+What is the most likely role that fits to the situation?

-Often the other words in the sentence help to define the role of the subject, and the sentence can be interpreted in only one meaningful way that is in line with the reality.
-In the following examples, the subject is in all likelihood a patient i.e. the recipient or the undergoer of the action.
+Often the words in the sentence help to define the role of the subject, and the sentence can be interpreted in only one meaningful way that is in line with the reality.
+In the following examples, the subject is in all likelihood a patient i.e. a recipient or an undergoer of the action.

 banana yam. – Banana is eaten.